kuehbiko/01-Portfolio-Projects/Video Game Sales Exploratory Analysis/README.md

 # Video Game Sales Exploratory Data Analysis

 ## Project Overview
+In this project, we analyzed video game sales data from 1980 to 2016 taken from the website vgchartz.com and suggested measures a video game retailer may take to increase their sales revenue in the next few years.

 ## Business Overview
-We are approaching this project from the view of a video game retailer who has the followeing questions:
+We are approaching this project from the view of a video game retailer.
+We want to understand future trends in the global and regional video game industries, so that we can capitalize on these trends to boost our sales revenue.
+To achieve our goal of understanding future trends, we can ask the following questions:
-- Are video game sales likely to be profitable in the near future?
-If so, what kind of video games are expected to be popular?
+1. What is the current trend of the video game sales industry?
+What kind of video games are expected to be popular in the future?
-- If the retailer is looking to expand their business overseas, is there anything they should take note of?
+2. If we are looking to expand our business overseas, what are some regional trends we should take note of?

 ## Data Understanding
 The data being analyzed is video game sales data from 1980 to 2016 taken from Kaggle (here)[https://www.kaggle.com/datasets/rush4ratio/video-game-sales-with-ratings].
 It is a record of video game sales scraped from the website (vgchartz.com)[https://www.vgchartz.com] and their corresponding MetaCritic scores and ESRB ratings.

+As a note, our data may be out of date for 2023, however for the sake of this project, let's assume that the 'current time' takes place in 2017, just after the collection of the data.

 ## Analysis
 Through data analysis, we discovered a few things.